SmartlyAI/smartlyai-nodejs-client/README.md

 })
 ```

-You first have to call `init` to authenticate, then you can call `newSession` or `newInput`; the first create a new session (i.e. goes back to the `Welcome State`) while the second simulates user input (e.g. "Hello there.").
+You must first pass the `token` to the constructor to authenticate, then you can call `newSession` or `newInput`; the first create a new session (i.e. goes back to the `Welcome State`) while the second simulates user input (e.g. "Hello there.").

-The three methods return native promises.
+The two methods return native promises.